tetafro/qingping-mqtt/README.md

 1. Go to "Push Configuration" and add the configuration from the previous step for your device.

+Known problems:

+- Once your device is set, it will work fine until the first reboot.
+After a reboot it will stop sending any metrics for an unknown reason.
+The only way to fix this is to do a hard reset and set up everything from scratch.

 ## Run

 Download and run a pre-built binary ([releases](https://github.com/tetafro/qingping-mqtt/releases))